till-s/mecatica-usb/README.md

 </h2></summary>

-To date, no Xilinx-FPGA family MGT supports the USB-3 standard; therefore, no effort has been made to suport USB-3.
+To date, no Xilinx-FPGA family MGT supports the USB-3 standard; therefore, no effort has been made to support USB-3.
 However, for many applications USB-2 still provides attractive medium-speed connectivity for data transfer and/or management tasks and at the same time can supply power (USB-C) over a single cable.